Posted on Saturday 07 April 2018

 While hoarding money is not really a common phenomenon, it does happen from time to time.
 Nine times out of ten, distrust, paranoia, and fear are the motivating factors for individuals who willfully chose to hoard cash.

+Someone who suffers from money-related mental health issues will frantically fret over money spent down to the last cent.
+They may furthermore refuse to rid themselves of purchased items, even ones that have considerably depreciated or otherwise lost their value.
 Unfortunately, money paranoia is not limited to hoarding cash and taking frugality to extreme measures.
 Individuals who are plighted with money-related mental health issues are moreover likely to retain all purchased possessions, review bank statements on a daily basis, and refuse to use certain resources for fear of "wasting" money.
 Chronic money hoarders may even cheat or swindle their relatives and friends for the sake of preserving or sustaining capital.

 Although one certain cause of hoarding has yet to be found, Psychology Today affirms that there are certain factors and circumstances which can increase the likelihood and susceptibility to hoarding.
 For instance, individuals who struggle with decision-making, have undergone past trauma, or have relatives who hoard are more probable to become hoarders themselves.
-Many people who frequently hoard money also usually suffer from variations of anxiety or depression related disorders.
+Many people who frequently hoard money also usually suffer from variations of anxiety or depression-related disorders.

 Each person has their own unique relationship with money.
 However, said relationship can become problematic when money management is taken to extreme and unprecedented levels.
 Paranoia, regardless of its target, is never healthy and should always be remedied when its presence is made apparent.
 Overcoming the desire to hoard money and other objects may be tough in the beginning, but with the proper work, time, and treatment, it can be done.
 Afflicted individuals are furthermore recommended to seek out professional help to combat hoarding as opposed to self-medicating.
 Authored by Gabrielle Renee Seunagal